The Cyclades · Naxos

 Mikri Vigla

-200+ windy days a year on this headland — Flisvos Kite Centre and Naxos Kitelife are the operating schools, beginner lessons run €80–120, the wind builds from 11 a.m. and peaks 2–6 p.m.
-The reason a certain crowd flies to Naxos and not Mykonos.
+200-plus windy days a year on this headland.
+Flisvos Kite Centre and Naxos Kitelife are the operating schools, beginner lessons run €80–120, and the wind builds from 11 a.m. to peak 2–6 p.m.
+Why a certain crowd flies to Naxos and not Mykonos.

 €80+book ahead